arnavgautam/TreeHacks2015/HOLs/HOL-HTMLAppAndMobileServices/HOL.md

 To be able to authenticate users, you must register your app with an identity provider.
 You must then register the provider-generated client secret with Mobile Services.

-1. Log on to the [Windows Azure Management Portal] (https://manage.windowsazure.com/), click **Mobile Services**, and then click your mobile service.
+1. Log on to the [Microsoft Azure Management Portal] (https://manage.windowsazure.com/), click **Mobile Services**, and then click your mobile service.

 	![Viewing the Mobile Services](Images/viewing-the-mobile-services.png?raw=true "Viewing the Mobile Services")